 The Gardens at John Rudy County Park began in 1999 to showcase Penn State's Gardener Selects Trials.
 Flowering annuals, perennials, vegetables and woody plants were selected by Penn State and grown in the garden to determine how well they grow under local conditions throughout the state.
 The Gardener Selects program ended in 2006 and the gardens were redesigned.
 The Demonstration Gardens have grown to two-thirds of an acre.
 Today they include a thriving vegetable garden, a raised herb garden, perennial and annual beds, a physically challenged bed, fruit beds and even a compost demonstration site garden.
 There are water gardens and container gardens.

 The vegetable garden is a partnership between the York County Probation Department and the Penn State Extension Master Gardeners.

-During the 2010 growing season 6,045 pounds of fruit and vegetables were harvested and delivered to York County Food Bank and Catholic Harvest Pantry .
+During a typical growing season over 6,000 pounds of fruit and vegetables are harvested and delivered to York County Food Bank and Catholic Harvest Pantry .

 Individual youth assisted during the course of the season.
 They ranged in age from 13 to 18.

 There are 43 display beds at the Demonstration Gardens.
 During the growing season brochures are available at the gardens that describe the display bed's current contents.
 The brochures and plant labels enable you to take a self-guided tour of the garden.

 Bed 1 contain annuals.
 These plants complete the their life cycle in one season. .